glwagner/SwimLessons.jl/README.md

 # LearnOcean

-This repository hosts tutorials and scripts that teach ocean-flavored fluid dynamics with [Oceananigans](https://github.com/CliMA/Oceananigans.jl).
+This repository hosts tutorials and scripts that teach [Oceananigans](https://github.com/CliMA/Oceananigans.jl), ocean modeling with Oceananigans, and ocean-flavored fluid dynamics with Oceananigans.
 Oceananigans is Julia software for simulating the dynamics of incompressible fluids, with a focus on ocean applications.

 ## Why learn fluid dynamics with Oceananigans?